Get your personal plan match in 2 minutes

 You're genuinely healthy.
 No chronic conditions, no regular prescriptions, no upcoming surgeries.
 If you see a doctor once or twice a year for checkups or a cold, health sharing is well-suited to your usage pattern.

 You're self-employed or between jobs.
 ACA subsidies don't help you if your income is above ~$58,000.
-Without subsidies, you're paying full market rates.
+Without subsidies, you're paying full market rates — run your own number at HealthCare.gov to see exactly where your subsidy cliff falls.
 That's where the savings are most significant.

 You have some financial reserves.
 Health sharing works best if you can handle your IUA ($1,000–$5,000) out of pocket without it being a crisis.
 If a $3,000 bill would wipe you out, make sure you have that saved before switching.

 You've checked that Zion covers pre-existing conditions for you.
-Zion dropped its pre-existing wait in January 2026, which is a big deal.
-But check the specifics — some conditions may still have restrictions.
+Zion shares the most common conditions — high blood pressure, high cholesterol, and type-2 diabetes — from day 1, which is a big deal.
+But check the specifics — other pre-existing conditions still phase in.

 When Health Sharing Isn't Worth It in Your 30s